dusty-nv/jetson-containers/packages/riva-client/docs.md

    python3 scripts/list_audio_devices.py
 ```

-You can refer to them in the below steps by either their device number or name.
-Depending on the sample rate(s) they support, you may need to set `--sample-rate-hz` below to a valid rate (e.g. `16000`, `44100`, `48000`)
+You can refer to them in the steps below by either their device number or name.
+Depending on the sample rate they support, you may also need to set `--sample-rate-hz` below to a valid frequency (e.g. `16000` `44100` `48000`)

 ### Streaming ASR